-- Planning scientific, calibration and engineering observations and the construction of optimised schedules. - Supporting the issuing of GO calls for proposals with the provision of tools and expertise, in cooperation with the PMC. - Providing quick-look analysis development, implementation and operation, performed in partnership with the PMC.

-- Issuing payload configuration change requests to the MOC as appropriate to optimise the quality of the PLATO data. - Developing, implementing and operating the data processing pipelines to produce validated Level-0 and Level-1 (see Section 4.1) data products.
+- Planning scientific, calibration and engineering observations and the construction of optimised schedules. - Supporting the issuing of GO calls for proposals with the provision of tools and expertise, in cooperation with the PMC. - Providing quick-look analysis development, implementation and operation, performed in partnership with the PMC. - Issuing payload configuration change requests to the MOC as appropriate to optimise the quality of the PLATO data. - Developing, implementing and operating the data processing pipelines to produce validated Level-0 and Level-1 (see Section 4.1) data products.
 This includes the necessary calibration information.
-This task is performed in partnership with the PMC. - Generating, validating, archiving and distributing Level-0 and Level-1 (see Section 4.1) products. - Performing quality control of the Level-0 and Level-1 products. - Supporting the AO for the selection of the GOP Team. - Supporting and monitoring the PMC and GOP Team activities for the generation of the Level-3 data. - Providing support to the scientific user community and to the Time Allocation Committee. - Providing low-level, ancillary and housekeeping data to the PMC. - Developing and operating the PLATO Science Archive to make the data products and scientific results of the mission available to the community. - Making data processing tools available to the community, with the support of the PMC.
+This task is performed in partnership with the PMC. - Generating, validating, archiving and distributing Level-0 and Level-1 (see Section 4.1) products. - Performing quality control of the Level-0 and Level-1 products. - Supporting and monitoring the PMC activities for the generation of the Level-3 data. - Providing support to the scientific user community and to the Time Allocation Committee. - Providing low-level, ancillary and housekeeping data to the PMC. - Developing and operating the PLATO Science Archive to make the data products and scientific results of the mission available to the community. - Making data processing tools available to the community, with the support of the PMC.

-The SOC will take the lead in the overall design and engineering of the SGS: it will support the integration and validation of the commonly developed software (Level-o pipeline, Level-1 framework and quick look analysis) and will organise and manage the end-to-end tests that are needed to validate the SGS uplink and downlink systems, interfaces, and operational processes.
+The SOC will take the lead in the overall design and engineering of the SGS: it will support the integration and validation of the commonly developed software (Level-0 pipeline, Level-1 framework and quick look analysis) and will organise and manage the end-to-end tests that are needed to validate the SGS uplink and downlink systems, interfaces, and operational processes.